visvig/AndrewNg-Coursera-Papers/README.md

 # AndrewNg-DL-Papers
-All the academic papers that Andrew Ng uses in his deep learning specialisation - 5 courses
+Academic papers that Andrew Ng references in his Deep Learning Specialisation - all 5 courses